Oneflow-Inc/libai/docs/source/tutorials/Training.md

 > more details about `eager` and `graph` mode, please refer to [oneflow doc](https://docs.oneflow.org/en/master/basics/08_nn_graph.html).

-As an example, to add a temp variable for model output in run_step:
+As an example, using a temp variable to keep the model's output in run_step:

 ```python
 class MyEagerTrainer(EagerTrainer):